Industry Guide for the labelling of cosmetics

 • representations made about the product.

 This subsection also outlines the current status of specific products.
+Further information may be found in the Guidance Document: Classification of Products at the Cosmetic-Drug Interface.

 3.1.1 Composition

-The composition of a product does not necessarily determine its classification.
+The composition of a product alone does not necessarily determine its classification.
 However, it is possible that an ingredient, or the concentration of an ingredient, may make the product unsuitable for classification as a cosmetic.

 3.1.2 Representation

 The key consideration for the classification of a product is its proposed claim(s), defined in the Act as "representation for sale".
 A claim can be a word, a sentence, a picture, a symbol, a paragraph or an implication on product labels, package inserts or advertisements, including company websites.
 Together, these claims are used to create a net impression of what the product is and does.
+For examples of non-therapeutic/cosmetic claims for cosmetic products, please see the document Guidelines for the Nonprescription and Cosmetic Industry Regarding Non-therapeutic Advertising and Labelling Claims.

 4. Product identity

-For reasons such as health, safety, product comparison, and prevention of fraud, the identity of a cosmetic product must be evident to the user when purchasing it, and continue to be identifiable after any outer packaging has been removed.
+For reasons such as health, safety, product comparison, and prevention of fraud, the identity of a cosmetic product must be evident to the user when purchasing it and continue to be identifiable after any outer packaging has been removed.

 All information presented on a label must appear in such a manner that it can be easily read.